 Directory Details – The Directory Details will show different details depending on your implementation type.

-Directory Details for On-premises and Hybrid deployments will show:
+Directory Details for Hybrid deployments will show:

 - Domain Controller name